Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: Vacua for non--BPS Black Hole

 \subsection{Algorithmic Certification: The Gröbner Basis}

 While numerical methods as discussed here and in \cite{Chowdhury:2023wss} are indispensable for enumerating isolated vacua in zero--dimensional varieties, they are inherently probabilistic in their certificate of completeness.
 In contrast, the method of Gröbner bases offers an algebraic rigor capable of certifying the non--existence of solutions -- a property crucial for verifying the supersymmetry breaking of the non--BPS D--brane system.
 In standard supersymmetric systems, the vacuum equations are holomorphic.
-However, for non--BPS systems or when including D--term constraints explicitly, the stationary conditions involve both the $N$ number of fields $\Psi$ and their Hermitian conjugates $\Psi^\dagger$, rendering the system non--polynomial in the complex variables \footnote{For us $\Psi$ is the generic label we are using for the collection of bifundamentals $Z$ and the adjoints $\Phi$ fields.}.
+However, for non--BPS systems or when including D--term constraints explicitly, the stationary conditions involve both the $N$ number of fields $\Psi$ and their Hermitian conjugates $\Psi^\dagger$, rendering the system non--holomorphic/non--polynomial in the complex variables \footnote{For us $\Psi$ is the generic label we are using for the collection of bifundamentals $Z$ and the adjoints $\Phi$ fields.}.
 To apply standard algebraic algorithms, we must ``realify" the system.
-We decompose each complex field into its real and imaginary components, $\Psi_{k} = x_{k} + i\, y_{k}$, and separate the constraints into real and imaginary parts.
+We decompose each complex field and moduli parameter into its real and imaginary components, $\Psi_{k} = x_{k} + i\, y_{k}$, and separate the constraints into real and imaginary parts.

 Let $R = \mathbb{Q}[\{x_{k}\,, y_{k}\}]$ denote the polynomial ring generated by these $2N$ real components.
 The stationary conditions generate an ideal $I = \langle f_1, \ldots, f_s \rangle \subset R\,$.
 The physical vacuum moduli space is identified with the real affine variety $\mathcal{V}_{\mathbb{R}}(I)\,$.
-To analyze the structure of this variety, we select a monomial ordering $\prec$ (typically graded reverse lexicographic for efficiency) and computes a Gröbner basis $G = \{g_1, \ldots, g_t\}$ for the ideal $I\,$.
-The power of this construction lies in the \emph{Weak Nullstellensatz} \cite{cox1,AtiyahMacdonald1969}.
-Although the standard Nullstellensatz applies to algebraically closed fields, a specific corollary allows us to certify inconsistency even for real systems.
-Specifically, if the ideal generated by the polynomial constraints contains the unit element, the variety is empty over the complex numbers, and a fortiori empty over the reals,
+To analyze the structure of this variety, we select a monomial ordering $\prec$ (typically graded reverse lexicographic for efficiency) and compute a Gröbner basis $G = \{g_1, \ldots, g_t\}$ for the ideal $I\,$.
+The power of this construction lies in Hilbert's \emph{weak Nullstellensatz} \cite{cox1,AtiyahMacdonald1969}.
+The weak Nullstellensatz states that for an ideal in a polynomial ring over an algebraically closed field (such as $\mathbb{C}$), the affine variety is empty if and only if the ideal contains the unit element.
+Although our physical moduli space requires solutions over a non--algebraically closed field, we can leverage this theorem to certify inconsistency for real systems.
+Specifically, if the ideal generated by the polynomial constraints contains the unit element, the variety is strictly empty over the complex numbers, and a fortiori empty over the reals,